-Fig. 3 KEYED TRUMPET The keyed trumpet was pitched in G, and had extra tubes to obtain a lower pitch.
+The keyed trumpet was pitched in G, and had extra tubes to obtain a lower pitch.
 Normally one should move the holes when changing the pitch by expanding the tube, (impossible of course) .
 To eliminate intonation problems the trumpeter could alter the fingering for different tuning.
 And it was a success, the keyed trumpet got a rather positive verdict!
-The brilliant trumpet sound was now supplied by a soft woodwind- sound.
+The brilliant trumpet sound was now supplied by a soft woodwind-like sound.
 Nowadays we know that the keyed trumpet had a few defects, especially the holes were too small.
-The positive approach could also well be because of the ”ideal” sound of that era: they just did not expect a ”smooth” or ”even” sound.
+The positive approach could also well be because of the ”ideal” sound of that era: They just did not expect an ”even” sound in all registers.

 By around 1803 Weidinger had succeeded in interesting johann Nepomuk Hummel also to write a piece.
 It was written 1803 and his Concerto a tromba principale received its first performance at the Esterhazy court on 1 January 1804 to great acclaim.
+The concerto was marking Hummel’s entrance into the Esterházy court orchestra, following Haydn.
 The concerto was originally in the key of E Major, but to day often played in the key of E Flat Major.
 Weidinger himself is believed to have reworked the piece, at least in part, in order to adapt the writing to the instrument’s technical capabilities.
-Hummel also wrote a Trio for trumpet, piano and violin for Weidinger; unfortunately this is now lost.
+Hummel also wrote a Quartet for (keyed)trumpet, violin, cello and piano for Weidinger.

 The technique of hand-stopping was taken from the French horn, and introduced in 1777 by a court trumpeter in Karlsrue Michael Woggel.( He bent the trumpet to make it easier to reach the bell).
 The technique was rather simple, by putting 3 fingers of the right hand into the bell, the natural tones would be a semitone lower.
 The stopped trumpet became extremely popular in Germany, France and Spain until about 1840.
-Three well-known German virtuosos on the stopped trumpet were a certain Zenker which 62 solo performances by Zenker are recorded from 1818 to 1833, Johann Heinrich Krause was active between 1821 and 1827, and Karl Bagans, Krause’s successor as Royal Prussian Chamber Musician, who published a short article about the stopped trumpet.
+Three well-known German virtuosos on the stopped trumpet were Zenker, with 62 solo performances are recorded from 1818 to 1833, Johann Heinrich Krause was active between 1821 and 1827, and Karl Bagans, Krause’s successor as Royal Prussian Chamber Musician.

 Trumpeters using this hand stopping technique could go very far.
 In 1829 the Preussian chamber musician Karl Bagans wrote an article, showing this melody, which according to him easily could be played on a stopped trumpet.